Personalised disabled bay eligibility criteria

 - Council Tax statement – applicant and/or nominated driver at the same address (classed as a non-dependant must be shown on the council tax/benefits) - must be dated last 12 months.

-- V5C (previously known as a logbook) or mobility vehicle agreement – registered to the Applicant and/or nominated driver at the Applicant's address .
+- UK vehicle registration certificate (V5C) or mobility vehicle agreement – registered to the Applicant and/or nominated driver at the Applicant's address.

 - Tenancy Agreement (more than 12 months), Lease holder Agreement or Freeholder Agreement – name of applicant and/or nominated driver at the address.

 - Where the holder of a valid disabled persons badge is not the driver of a vehicle, you will need to provide supporting evidence to show that your nominated driver finds it difficult to manually handle, carry, push or pull any essential medical equipment required for the blue badge holder (such as an oxygen tank or ventilator).
 A walking frame, stand or wheelchair are not considered essential medical equipment, as the nominated driver can manually handle, carry, push or pull these items.

 - You must provide one of the following (dated last 12 months):